 FODMAP stands for:

-While most people do not have an issue with these types of foods, for many, it can cause bloating, gas, diarrhea, cramping, and other items .
-So avoiding these foods can benefit a vast number of people, and help to improve their quality of life.
+While most people do not have an issue with these types of foods, for many, a low-FODMAP diet can cause bloating, gas, diarrhea, cramping, and other unfavorable gastrointestinal symptoms. .
+So, avoiding these foods can benefit a vast number of people, and help to improve their quality of life.

 Foods that are often avoided are any foods with: